MRazaKazmi/Data-Warehoused/README.md

 # Building an Analytical Data View of Music Data for Analytics.

-Step 1: Scope
+**Step 1: Scope and Exploration**

 The goal of this data engineering project is to build a data pipeline using Apache Airflow which collects data from two data sources via API: events data from the Ticketmaster API and songs data from the Last.fm API.
 The extracted data is stored into AWS S3, after which it is staged in Redshift and loaded into a star schema data warehouse model, which is optimized for analytical queries.

-Step 2: Exploration

 The data extracted from the API is explored and assessed in a notebook environment before the pipleline is built.

-Step 3: Data Model
+**Step 2: Data Model**

 The data is modeled as in the Entity-Relationship Diagram shown below: